Steve Cuden

-Steve Cuden (born September 25, 1955, in Pittsburgh, Pennsylvania) is an American screenwriter, director, lyricist, playwright, author, theater lighting designer, artist, and teacher.
+Steve Cuden (born September 25, 1955) is an American screenwriter, director, lyricist, playwright, author, theater lighting designer, artist, and teacher.
 He is best known for his work on the Broadway musical, Jekyll & Hyde, as well as his writing for numerous television series.

 Biography

+Steve Cuden was born in Pittsburgh, Pennsylvania.
 The eldest son of Dr. Charles L. Cuden and Helen M. Cuden, he graduated from Taylor Allderdice High School in 1973.
 Cuden attended the University of Wisconsin-Madison from 1973–1976 and the University of Southern California from 1976–1978, from where he graduated with a B.A. in Theater.
 Upon graduation from USC, he became the USC School of Theater's Master Electrician.
 Cuden was married to Lisa Ann Kranz from 1993–1996, but the marriage ended in divorce.
 Cuden received an MFA in Screenwriting from UCLA's School of Theater, Film, and Television in 2010.
 He began teaching Screenwriting at Point Park University in Pittsburgh, Pennsylvania, in 2011.